We know something important about your business

 Regardless of how well any given hat might fit, there’s still the fact that one head can wear only one hat at a time.

-A business will grow until the owner-operator (or the startup team) is pulled in so many different directions that they are no longer able to fulfill all their management responsibilities.
+A business will grow until the owner-operator (or the startup team) is pulled in so many different directions that hats start dropping and the business starts breaking.

 Too many hats, only one head leads to a crisis.